bioinformaticsdotca/BiCG_2018/module10/lab.md

 cat /etc/lsb-release
 ```

-Recall that you chose Ubuntu 16.04 for our VM, but the container is built based on a Ubuntu 14.04 image.
+Recall that you chose Ubuntu 16.04 for your VM, but the container is built based on a Ubuntu 14.04 image.

 Inside the Docker container, execute the bamstats binary against the sample file.